I have to be quite honest here. Attending Parents' Evening is not my favourite thing to do.

 Why does my child never get a decent role in the school play?

 Now that all weaponry in school plays has been banned, how do I explain what goes on in the Armed Forces?

 Why is so much learning screen based?
 Can't they risk bronchial problems through chalk dust inhalation like we had to?

 And all of the above can be neatly summarised in this ONE question.

 Because that's what it's really about, isn't it?

-This is why Facebook tonight will be awash with "well done Timmy, mummy is so proud you have got an A level in Astrophysics and you're only in year 3" type posts.
+This is why Facebook this week will be awash with "well done Timmy, mummy is so proud you have got an A level in Astrophysics and you're only in year 3" type posts.

 How this makes parents of children who are struggling feel, I dread to think, but there it is again, that element of competition.

 I've an idea.
 Why don't we let our kids compete a little bit more and then perhaps the focus of parents evening might be more about their performance and a little less about ours.